 Here is another ‘needs to be found’ movie which I think would make an ideal double feature with GOGOLA.

 Notice that the already awesome cast, which features Azad, Nilofer AND Helen, also includes this blog’s namesake, Pedro (the Ape Bomb).
-Pedro, of course is the little monkey on the poster, not the big one…unless of the plot of TARZAN AUR GORILLA has Pedro turning into a giant ape by ‘jadoo’ or some mad scientist’s evil doings, which would would push this film to the top of any must see category!
+Pedro, of course is the little monkey on the poster, not the big one…unless the plot of TARZAN AUR GORILLA has Pedro turning into a giant ape by ‘jadoo’ or some mad scientist’s evil doings, which would would push this film to the top of my must see category!

 “It’s the Funniest Thing that Ever Happened”….I like advertising that gets straight to the point, as this one for the 1955 comedy SHRI NAQAD NARAYAN certainly does.
 And, as it features Motilal, Majnu, and Om Prakash in the cast, it is quite possible that they had every right to brag.
 I am also a sucker for Hindi movie posters where the actors faces are attached to little cartoon-like bodies.
 I don’t get the floaty ghost head, though.

 Interestingly enough, all sources list I.S.
 Johar as the director of SHRI NAQAD NARAYAN, while this ad shows K. D. Mehra.
 Perhaps there was a switch of directors somewhere along the line.